Flying with a catheter – Can you fly with a catheter fitted?

 - Contact your airline ahead of time

-Inform the airline that you are travelling with an indwelling catheter, as they may have some advice to help make your journey more comfortable.
+Inform the airline that you are flying with a catheter, as they may have some advice to help make your journey more comfortable.
 At this point you can request a seat that suits you and ensure you can board the plane at the most convenient time for you.
 The airline may request a letter from your healthcare professional.

 - Contact the airport security